OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/pillars.md

 # The Pillars

-These are examples of pillar cards that can be created.
+These are examples of pillar cards.

 ## Pillar 1 — The Keynotes